If you’re in search of the best go-karting Sydney has to offer, look no further.

 Extreme Indoor Karting

-Pricing: From $35 for a 10-minute session
+Pricing: From $35 for a 10-minute session (adults)

 Contact: (02) 8764 8970

-It’s indoor too, so weather is of no concern as you’re racing around the complex in a Sodi SR5 – a race-bred kart using Honda 9hp 270cc engines that have been geared specially to take advantage of Ultimate Karting’s high grip level concrete surface.
+It’s indoor too, so the weather is of zero concern as you’re racing around the complex in their Sodi SR5s — race-bred karts using Honda nine-horsepower / 270cc engines geared especially to take advantage of Ultimate Karting’s high grip level concrete surface.

 Pricing: From $30 for a 10-minute session (adults)

-Address: 40 Anderson Rd, Smeaton Grange
+Address: 40 Anderson Rd, Smeaton Grange NSW 2567

 Contact: 1300 00 KART

-The Rookie Circuit is 200 metres long with 9 flowing corners, designed specifically for beginners and kids’ driving abilities.
-Moving on up is the Pro Circuit, with 12 high-speeding flowing corners and a length of 600 metres, plus a few elevation changes to keep things nice and varied.
-The latter is also equipped with LED night lights for night time go-karting sessions.
+The Rookie Circuit is 200 metres long with nine corners, designed specifically for beginners and kids.
+Then there’s the Pro Circuit with 12 high-speed corners along a length of 600 metres, plus a few elevation changes to keep things nice and varied.
+The latter is also equipped with LED night lights for nighttime go-karting sessions.

 Pricing: From $35 for a 10-minute session (Pro Circuit)

-Address: 821-849 Luddenham Rd, Luddenham
+Address: 821-849 Luddenham Rd, Luddenham NSW 2745

 Contact: (02) 9834 2366